-- signs of hypoglycaemia (low blood sugar).
-Signs of hypoglycaemia may include weakness, trembling or shaking, sweating, light-headedness, headache, dizziness, lack of concentration, tearfulness or crying, irritability, hunger and numbness around the lips and fingers.
+- signs of hypoglycaemia (low blood sugar) that persist despite administering sugar as described under WHILE YOU ARE TAKING ONGLYZA in this leaflet.
+Signs of hypoglycaemia may include weakness, trembling or shaking, sweating, light-headedness, headache, dizziness, rapid heart beat, lack of concentration, tearfulness or crying, irritability, hunger and numbness around the lips and fingers.
 Do not drive a car if you have signs of low blood sugar.

 - signs and symptoms of heart failure.
 Signs of heart failure may include, increasing shortness of breath, rapid increase in weight and swelling of the feet.

 These are very serious side effects.
 You may need urgent medical attention or hospitalisation.

 Occasionally, ONGLYZA may be associated with changes in your blood.
 These can only be found when your doctor does tests from time to time to check your progress.

 Other side effects not listed here may occur in some patients.
 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.